menu

 Concrete models and C4 Models

 Both concrete models and C4 models have their place.
 They share the same goals of organization, consistency, and reuse in technical diagrams.
-C4 is top-down, prescriptive, and abstraction-first.
-Concrete models are bottom-up, much less prescriptive, and concrete-first.
+C4 is top-down, opinionated, and abstraction-first.
+Concrete models are bottom-up, open, and concrete-first.
 Which to choose depends on one’s personal preference and diagramming goals.

 Wrap up